About This Keap Max Classic Review

 - Are okay with occasional clunkiness

-ActiveCampaign is a great choice and I’m excited for what it has to offer, but it’s campaign builder is still lacking and can be tricky to use sometimes (for example, it’s REALLY difficult to time your steps around a specific date or dates in the contact record).
+ActiveCampaign is a great choice and I’m excited for what it has to offer (in fact, we've started supporting it with our clients), but its campaign builder is still lacking and can be tricky to use sometimes (for example, it’s REALLY difficult to time your steps around a specific date or dates in the contact record).
 The app feels like my Grandma’s house (which has 3 major add-ons to the original floor plan).
 Sure, it gets the job done, but sometimes it’s a bit tricky to figure out where I’m going.

-Feature for feature, Ontraport is the closest competitor to Infusionsoft.
-In fact, similar to Infusionsoft, they also market themselves as an “All in one” solution.
-Their pricing is on par with Infusionsoft and like Infusionsoft they have a good community and support.
+Feature for feature, Ontraport is the closest competitor to Keap Max Classic.
+In fact, similar to Keap Max Classic, they also market themselves as an “All in one” solution.
+Their pricing is on par with Keap Max Classic.

-You should consider Ontraport over Infusionsoft if you:
+You should consider Ontraport over Keap Max Classic if you:

 - Need an all-in-one solution